 In an email, you might test the title, images, links, CTAs, or segmenting options.
-In a paid ad, especially a text ad (like a search ad), you have fewer things to change, and so you might test the main headline, the offer, or targeting.
+In a paid ad, especially a text ad (like a search ad), you have fewer things to change, so you might test the main headline, the offer, image, or targeting.

-Testing different offers is also important.
+Testing different offers is crucial.
 Just make sure that each person is always offered the same promotion.
 For example, if a free gift is offered to group A, and a discount is offered to group B, then you want to make sure that group A always contains the same visitors, as does group B.

 You can also test the full path of conversion.
 For example, you might test newsletter A with landing page A, and newsletter B with landing page B. Later, you may want to test newsletter A with landing page B, and vice versa.